Trams in Kyiv: During the Russian Empire

 A major problem for the tram drivers at the time was the rolling stock used.
 When the city's railroad stockholder Lazar Brodsky died, the stock was transferred to a Belgian auction firm, and the tram system began running with Belgian Pullman tramcars with soft, sail-type cloth seats.
 But neither these, nor the earlier seats on the German tramcars, gave the tram drivers any comfort while standing in wind, rain, or snow, on the driver's platform on the tram.

 In 1900 the tram network expanded to Pushcha-Vodytsia.
-In 1912 long gasoline tram line about 17 versts (18 kilometers) long, was laid from the Poshtova Square, across the Dnipro river on the Mykolaivskyi Bridge, through the Peredmostna and Nikolska Slobodka neighborhoods, and to the neighboring town of Brovary.
+In 1912, a long gasoline tram line about 17 versts (18 km) long, was laid from the Poshtova Square, across the Dnipro river on the Mykolaivskyi Bridge, through the Peredmostna and Nikolska Slobodka neighborhoods, and to the neighboring town of Brovary.
 The line was used until the mid-1930s, and was a single line with passing places.
 This made the trip seem longer than it really was.
 The cost was 35 kopecks, a fair amount of money at the time.
 Nevertheless, the trams were always packed with passengers.